OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 ![Position](./docimages/opt.position.jpg)

 ...etc.
 There are like 14 data options (for now).
+**Warning**: Do look in the code, to make sure the pin used by the push button is the right one...

 As it is an example, it is a dynamically loaded `forwarder`.